Taking the Mystery out of Initiation

 Whatever your experience has been, it is plenty good enough.
 Let it be so.

 NOTE: There’s nothing wrong with undergoing a formal initiation!
 I’m definitely NOT knocking that approach as it’s one I took and still undergo as often as I see fit to this day.
-You can easily construct your own initiation or check out this pretty cool initiation process I put together for 2022.
+You can easily construct your own initiation or check out the links below for some pre-written operations of initiation.